 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For "willful" infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Sections 504, 505.
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

 UC Berkeley utilizes established local procedures through the Berkeley Campus Code of Student Conduct [PDF] for adjudicating student violations of University policy, including copyright violations.
-Sanctions imposed may range from a warning to probation, and may include a loss of privileges.
-For more serious incidents, sanctions could include suspension and, potentially, dismissal from the University.
+Sanctions imposed may range from a warning to dismissal, and may include a loss of privileges.